MattEpstein-u/ASCII-Pet/README.md

 ---

-Enjoy your new ASCII desktop companion! 🐱
+Dive into the depths with your new underwater ASCII kraken companion! �🌊

-*Based on the original Mac-pet concept but enhanced with beautiful ASCII art for a more engaging desktop experience.*
+*Evolved from the Mac-pet concept into an immersive underwater ecosystem experience.*